Lt. Colonel George L. Baker National Secretary (Executive Director)

-Bram Bailey currently serves as the Program Director for The Salvation Army World Service Office (SAWSO).
+Bram Bailey currently serves as the Assistant National Secretary for The Salvation Army World Service Office (SAWSO).
 In this role, he directs and coordinates all program sections in the office.
 These include community health, education, livelihoods, disaster relief and anti-human trafficking.

 Bram works with staff to provide technical support to Salvation Army programs worldwide, and to facilitate partnerships with other development agencies.
 His work has included programs on nearly every continent.